luerhard/chapter_regression_and_artifical/main.md

 Regardless which features drives a model and how an outcome could be explained, the main interest of ML researchers in industry, but also in science, is that "it works", i.e., that the model provides good predictions.
 This is an important *epistemological* difference.
 It might be helpful to acknowledge that and think about fruitful ways to complement existing regression models.
-Or rather, the way we as social scientists can make use of the ML perspective by … maybe finish by saying that UML helps explore, SML to predict; but that all st
+Or rather, the way we as social scientists can make use of the ML perspective by … maybe finish by saying that UML helps explore, SML to predict

 # References